 Metal Cutting Circular Saw Blades: Six Quick Tips for Longer Blade Life

-3)Select the correct blade design for your application to achieve the best performance, such as a steel, thin steel or aluminum blade.
+3)Select the correct blade design for your application to achieve the best performance, such as steel, thin steel, or aluminum blade.

 4)Clamp your material securely so that it does not vibrate or spin.
 Morse offers a V-block clamp for tubes.

 5)Extend the blade completely out of the saw and use a guide or straight edge to make the cut.

 6)Bring the blade to full speed before entering the cut and do not push the saw through the material.
 Slow down and let the teeth make the cut.

 Consistently follow these steps to optimize your blade life.